hartwigmedical/actin/molecular/README.md

-inactivatedGenes | TP53, RB1 | A list of genes considered to be inactivated (along with a boolean whether they have been deleted completely). amplifiedGenes | MYC | A list of genes considered to be amplified. wildtypeGenes | BRAF | A list of genes considered to be wildtype. fusions | EML4-ALK | A list of genes considered to be fused together. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
+inactivatedGenes | TP53, RB1 | A list of genes considered to be inactivated (along with a boolean whether they have been deleted completely). amplifiedGenes | MYC | A list of genes considered to be amplified. wildtypeGenes | BRAF | A list of genes considered to be wildtype. fusions | EML4-ALK | A list of genes considered to be fused together. predictedTumorOrigin | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
 Can be left blank in case experiment does not determine MSI. isHomologousRepairDeficient | 0 | If 1, sample is considered homologous repair deficient.
 Can be left blank in case experiment does not determine HRD. tumorMutationalBurden | 14.2 | Number of mutations in the genome per Mb.
 Can be left blank in case experiment does not determine TMB.